 How to choose an AI email marketing tool

 The right platform depends on your use case, existing tech stack, and team size.
 B2B teams need different capabilities than e-commerce brands.
-Enterprise organizations require features that startups can skip.
+Enterprise organizations require features that startups can reasonably skip.
 Evaluate platforms based on how they integrate with your CRM, the depth of their AI, and whether pricing scales with your contact growth.
+Most importantly, start with your revenue engine before adding velocity tools.
+Platforms that accelerate content creation cannot compensate for poor targeting data.

 Data accuracy determines whether AI personalization actually works.
-AI models only work as well as the data feeding them.
-If your contact records have outdated job titles, wrong company names, or missing email addresses, even sophisticated AI will send irrelevant messages to the wrong people.
+AI models perform only as well as the data feeding them.
+If your contact records contain outdated job titles, incorrect company names, or missing email addresses, even sophisticated AI will send irrelevant messages to the wrong people at the wrong time.

 Look for platforms that verify contact data automatically and sync with your CRM in real time.
-Bi-directional sync means updates flow both ways, so changes in your CRM appear in your email tool and vice versa.
+Bidirectional sync means updates flow both ways, so changes in your CRM appear in your email tool and vice versa.
 This keeps your data clean without manual exports and imports.
+Integration is the gate you walk through before you let a vendor finish their demo; tools that require tab-switching or spreadsheet exports fail adoption regardless of their AI capabilities.

 Data enrichment that fills missing contact fields automatically